Scaler-Community-Projects/NGO-Farmer-Analysis/README.md

 # SS-SWERA Project Website

 A Website/Webapp to capture, store and analyze farmer's crop yield and providing them inputs on water-management and crop yield maximization.
 Previously these things were done manually.
 This Website/Webapp will allow these task to be done on a much faster pace.

-This app specifically built for use
+## Purpose

+- To expedite the capture of yield count of crops
+- Provided analysis on the method and ideas adopted
+- Log group and one-to-one meetings given to farmers

+## Features

+- Data Analysis based on crop, area and irrigation methods

 ## What is SS-SWERA Project

 This project aims to scale-up key drivers of behavior change amongst farmers at near block saturation level in Balrampur district.
 This could emerge as a model of sustainable solutions PANI Sansthan / CRP Selection for water efficient; economically rewarding agriculture in East UP.
 The project has defined its implementation strategy which is as following-

-1. A cadre of trained community water-agriculture professionals that drive awareness and behavior change amongst farmers in their villages
+- A cadre of trained community water-agriculture professionals that drive awareness and behavior change amongst farmers in their villages

-2. A network of Farmer Resource Centers that provide access to quality inputs, equipment and market linkages.
+- A network of Farmer Resource Centers that provide access to quality inputs, equipment and market linkages

 ## Project Vision